|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This hearty lasagna recipe is a great way to get picky eaters to eat their vegetables.
-Each layer contains a new surprise: chopped broccoli and spinach in one layer, thinly sliced zucchini in another, and sautéed mushrooms in the third.
+Each layer contains a new surprise.
+There's chopped broccoli and spinach in one layer, thinly sliced zucchini in a second, and sautéed mushrooms in the third.
 The classic inclusion of creamy ricotta cheese and gooey mozzarella makes this lasagna recipe one that you'll make again and again.

 - For the Tomato Sauce: